cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 * Clip 48
 * Clip 96 (`WRONG...`)

-When exploring other clips(1, 48) in VLC, all seemed to show the same controls prompting for flag.
+When exploring other clips(1, 48) in VLC, all seemed to show the same controls prompting for the flag.

-Let's define this behaviour as a pattern that we can then match with other menus:
+Let's define this behavior as a pattern that we can then match with other menus:
 * Jump to `CURRENT + 1` (1, in this case)
 * Jump to `96` (`WRONG...`)
 * Jump to `CURRENT + 48` (48, in this case)